MetaMask/metamask-extension/ui/components/component-library/sensitive-text/README.md

 # SensitiveText

 SensitiveText is a component that extends the Text component to handle sensitive information.
-It provides the ability to hide or show the text content, replacing it with asterisks when hidden.
+It provides the ability to hide or show the text content, replacing it with dots when hidden.

 ## Props